-The Personnel and Remuneration Commmittee acts as the Remuneration Committee within the meaning of the Finnish Corporate Governance Code.
+The Personnel and Remuneration Committee serves as a remuneration committee in accordance with the Corporate Governance Code for Finnish listed companies.
 According to its charter, the Personnel and Remuneration Committee shall comprise at least three members elected by the Board annually for the term of the Board.
 The majority of the members of the committee shall be independent of the Company in the manner described in the Corporate Governance Code.
 The members shall have the expertise and experience required for the duties of the committee.